barabanshek/Dagger/README.md

 Note: more supported platform/configuration combinations are on the way.

-Note: Intel Skylake CPU/FPGA Hybrid machines are not in the vLab, please, use your own local cluster for experiments.
+Note: Intel Skylake CPU/FPGA Hybrid machines are not in the vLab, use your own cluster for experiments.

-For more information on building on HARP, please, refer to the original documentation: https://wiki.intel-research.net/FPGA.html#.
+For more information on building on HARP, refer to the original documentation: https://wiki.intel-research.net/FPGA.html#.

 #### Running in Simulation